shishirajm/date_calculator/README.md

 * Haven't spent much time in mocking for unit tests.

 # Running the solution
+* Clone the repo.
 * Open the repo in PyCharm editor.
+* Set the.
+Pythong interpreter to venv 3.9.
 * Right click on the main.py and run.
 * Right click on the test files to run unit tests.